Hyperelasticity

 Hyperelastic material laws are highly nonlinear, which can make them very challenging to solve.
 Depending on the amount of the final deformation it is unrealistic to expect any solver to find a solution with standard the approach of iteratively solving a set of linearized equations.
 This is not a problem of the Wolfram Language, but a challenge any PDE solving functionality faces.
 To work with this challenge two main workflows are available.
 In both approaches the force acting on the object is slowly increased.
 The two approaches are

-The first approach is to create a parametric function with a parameter that has in influence on the amount of deformation.
+The first approach is to create a parametric function with a parameter that has an influence on the amount of deformation.
 Initially this parameter may be set to 0.
 We obtain a solution to the system of equations.
 This this solution is then used as an initial seed for a next evaluation of the parametric system where is slightly increased.
 That solution is then reused in the same manner until the parameter reaches 1 which is equivalent to the full displacement of the system.
 This procedure was already made use of in the section about Hypoelastic models.

 The second approach uses time integration to achieve the same thing; slowly increase the amount of force acting on the object.
 The main advantage of using time integration is that NDSolve has an adaptive time step mechanism that choses the next time step automatically.
 In the parametric force increment approach one has to choose the size of a next step manually, which is not the case for the pseudo time integration method.
 Here we time integrate the system of equations from 0 to 1, which is an arbitrarily chosen end time.
 Time time variable now takes place of the parameter and is used to slowly increase the force acting on the object.
-This approach will be shown in the section discussing the the Neo-Hookean material model.
+This approach will be shown in the section discussing the the neo-Hookean material model.
 The following examples shows the parametric force increment approach.

 As an example we use a unit cube and put the cube under tension in the positive direction while at the same time holding the cube fixed at .